This is a series of posts that detail how to create a Knowledge Management System or KMS.

 Wrapping Up

-I discussed Personal Knowledge Management Systems (KMSs) — what it is, its benefits, and parts — and how these can make us more productive in managing our know-how as knowledge workers (and consumers).
+I discussed Personal Knowledge Management Systems (KMSs) — what they are, their benefits, and their parts — and how these can make us more productive in managing our know-how as knowledge workers (and consumers).

 I also enumerated some considerations I think are important when creating our KMS using available tools.